 Use ssh-add to add identities to the authentication agent (ssh-agent).
 The agent must be running.
 You are prompted for a passphrase for any passphrase-protected key.

 Specifying a key file is optional.
-If you don't specify any options or key files, Reflection for Secure IT reads your identification file ($HOME/.ssh2/identification by default) and adds all the keys identified using the IDKey keyword.
-(To add all the keys identified using the CertKey keyword, use the -x option with no files specified.)
+If don't specify any key files, ssh-add adds all the keys specified in your identification file (which is $HOME/.ssh2/identification by default).
 For example, to start the agent in your current shell and load it with the keys in your identification file, use the following command sequence:

-Note: If you use X11, call ssh-add with '< /dev/null' to activate the ssh-askpass prompting window.
+Note: If you use X11, call ssh-add2 with '< /dev/null' to activate the ssh-askpass prompting window.
 This window is used for passphrase prompts.

 Options are available in both a single-character form (such as -o) and a descriptive equivalent (--option).
 Single characters are shown here.
 To view the descriptive equivalents, use the -h command line option.